-Associazione Link is looking for 10 volunteers for Volunteering Teams from 10/08/2020 to 10/09/2020.
+Associazione Link is looking for volunteers for Volunteering Teams from in June for two weeks.
 This is like an individual ESC short term project but is planned and maneged in the same way for all partecipants of the group.
 The activities are related to take care the urban garden in Agorateca, community library of Altamura.

 What is the Volunteering Teams project?

 The European Solidarity Corps aims to promote solidarity as a value, mainly through volunteering, to contribute to strengthening cohesion, solidarity, democracy and citizenship in Europe.
 In particular, Volunteering Teams are solidarity activities that allow teams of participants to volunteer together.
 European Solidarity Corps’ volunteers will carry out tasks for a project over a short period of time.
 Despite their shorter duration, these activities will be valuable both for the individuals and for the communities benefitting from this service.

 Young people between 18 and 30 years who are legally residing in a participating country or in a partner country and have registered in the European Solidarity Corps Portal.
 This group will be made up of young Italians and participants from Latvia,Spain, France, Estonia.

 The activities will take place at the Agorateca, a community library in Altamura, managed by Associazione Link since June 2019.
 Agorateca is a public space where it is possible to study, read and consult books; the place hosts workshops, seminars and creative activities for children and adults and hosts.

 There is also an urban garden, whose objective is to be a centre of aggregation, the garden can be taken care of by the inhabitants of the neighbourhood and all who attend the library.
 In the garden are developed activities related to creative recycling, construction of greenhouse and street furniture to create a small park for children of the city, in particular: